 The Legal Adviser in this regard, therefore serves as the principal legal adviser to the Comptroller-General and the officers and employees of the Nigeria Customs Service.
 This office provides legal services to the Service in matters relating to its statutory functions of the Service.

 It has both Headquarters and field structures where Assistant Legal Advisers provide legal advise and representation services in courts on behalf of the Area Commands in the field.
 The legal adviser is a member of the Nigeria Customs Board.

-Customs Intelligent Unit (CIU) gathers all intelligent reports on the activities of the service to the Comptroller-General through the Assistant Comptroller-General (Headquarters).
+Customs Intelligence Unit (CIU) gathers intelligence reports on the activities of the service to the Comptroller-General through the Assistant Comptroller-General (Headquarters).

-Internal Audit Unit is saddled with the responsibility of Auditing of all accounting and other related activities of the Nigeria Customs Service in accordance with the government set out rules and regulations.
+Internal Audit Unit is saddled with the responsibility of Auditing accounting and other related activities of the Nigeria Customs Service in accordance with the government set out rules and regulations.

 - Call for the books, records, payment vouchers, and other documents connected with the Accounts.